 CRPS, abbreviated as Complex Regional Pain Syndrome, is a chronic syndrome.
 This disorder causes certain clinical conditions, chronic pain being the primary one.
 This form of chronic pain typically affects the arms and legs and is of two types – Type I CRPS and Type II CRPS.
 Type I CRPS occurs due to trauma, while Type II CRPS is caused by nerve injury in the limbs, stroke, surgery, and sometimes even heart attack.

-Several terms such as – Reflex Sympathetic Dystrophy, Algodystrophy, and Causalgia have been used for this chronic pain condition.
+Several terms, such as – Reflex Sympathetic Dystrophy, Algodystrophy, and Causalgia, have been used for this chronic pain condition.
 However, since 1995, Complex Regional Pain Syndrome has been used as the standard term.
-It is important to see your doctor if you feel any symptoms, as CRPS can be treated if detected early.
+See your doctor if you feel any symptoms, as CRPS can be treated with medications if detected early.
 Feel free to call us to fix an appointment with our specialists.

-One may spot CRPS by the following signs and symptoms:
+One may spot CRPS symptoms: